Fatemeh Moosavi

 Fatemeh Moosavi (فاطمه موسوی, born August 23, 1983) is an Iranian film director, photographer, script writer, and film producer.
 Her two most successful documentaries are Swallow produced in 2013 and My Heritage Singing in 2015, which both were chosen film of Iran international documentary film festival.

 Early life

-Moosavi studied architecture at university and graduated at the age of 23.
-Soon she realized her interest in art.
-She wrote two poetry books and was attracted to paintings.
-Later she started to create collections of short movies on Iranian national TV.
+Moosavi initially studied architecture at the University of Tehran.
+She later pursued her interest in filmmaking and earned a Bachelor's degree in Performing Arts (Theatre and Film Studies) from Paris Nanterre University, followed by a Master's degree in Media and Film Studies from Sorbonne University.